zufall-labs/web/README.md

 # Zufall Labs website
-The Landing page for Zufall Labs
+The Landing page for Zufall Labs!

 ### Contributing
 Check out the [contribution guidelines](https://github.com/zufall-labs/.github/blob/main/CONTRIBUTING.md) if you want to participate in designing our landing page.